 When ministers' retirement contributions are in their denominationally-sponsored plan then, subject to IRS rules, a portion of their distributions from that denominational plan may qualify for tax-exempt treatment.

 Special note: Retirement plans, including the UU Organizations Retirement Plan, contain detailed rules and specific eligibility criteria.
-See our Benefits Administration Checklist (Word) (PDF), as well as the Benefits Tune-up Workbook.
+See our Benefits Administration Checklist (Word) (PDF), as well as the Benefits Tune-up Workbook (PDF).

 Recommendation: Provide one month of paid vacation as a minimum to exempt staff and vacation commensurate with prevailing local standards to other employees.

 Explanation: Congregational staff members deserve to take time away from work without having to sacrifice pay.

 5. Professional Development/Continuing Education Time